-Ensemble modeling techniques have only recently and tentatively been applied to the heliophysics environment (e.g., Riley et al. (2012); Riley et al. (2013); Pizzo (2014)).
+Ensemble modeling techniques have only recently and tentatively been applied to the heliophysics environment (e.g., Riley et al. (2012a); Riley et al. (2013); Pizzo (2014)).
 However, they have been developed, tested, and rigorously applied within the terrestrial weather community for more than a decade, thus, providing a wealth of resources that can be adapted to space weather phenomena.
-For our specific objective, however, we can simplify matters, by defining the following ensemble model:
+As an illustration, we can define the following ensemble model for B_z :